dacr/scala-drools-dummy-project/README.md

  - To change the java compiler used by drools, use the following system property : "drools.dialect.java.compiler=JANINO".
-   It will replace ECJ by Apache Janino, but you will have to provide the dependency your self :
+   It will replace ECJ by Apache Janino, but you will have to provide the dependency yourself :
    "org.codehaus.janino" % "janino" % "2.5.16" (Use only this release,
    at least up to Drools 6.1)